* As an Amazon Associate I earn from qualifying purchases.

 Conduct static electricity investigation.

-- Balloon Power: Rub a balloon on a wool sweater or your hair.
-Then, see how it can stick to walls or pick up small paper pieces.
+Rub a balloon on hair and use it to pick up small paper pieces.

 Conduct the sink-or-float investigation.